Taylor Heinicke Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 Season Stats

-- He also has 310 rushing yards on 58 carries with one touchdown, averaging 19.4 yards per game.
+- He's also helped out on the ground, with 310 rushing yards (19.4 ypg) on 58 carries with one rushing touchdown.

-- The Football Team, who rank 22nd in the NFL in points scored, have attempted a pass 54.7% of the time while running the ball 45.3% of the time.
+- The Football Team have called a pass in 54.7% of their plays from scrimmage this year while staying on the ground 45.3% of the time.
+This offensive attack ranks 22nd in the NFL in points scored.

-- Heinicke accounts for 38.7% of his team's red zone plays, with 46 of his 476 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Heinicke's matchup with the Giants.